Darjusch/Public-Writeups/README.md

 ![CMS VERSION 1.4](https://i.imgur.com/FovmUTc.png)

-And some admin credentials, ets try them out!
+And some admin credentials, lets try them out!

 ![Imgur](https://i.imgur.com/OzfJMPd.png)

 We successfully loggedin with the credentials !
-This was easy lets try to find a way to upload a reverseshell!
+This was easy, lets try to find a way to upload a reverseshell!

 ![Imgur](https://i.imgur.com/oGBUi1z.png)

-After some attempts of trying to by pass some possible filters to upload a reverseshell with out much success i tried to go a different route first.
+After some attempts of trying to bypass some possible filters to upload a reverseshell with out much success i tried to go a different route first.
 Lets go back to the information we had about the CMS version and try to exploit that!

 Searchsploit is our friend

 ![Imgur](https://i.imgur.com/qC7nxMG.png)

-we can download it directly with the flag -m
+we can download the exploit we found directly with the flag -m

 searchsploit -m linux/webapps/47138.py